hummingbird-dev/hummingbird-treeview/README.md

 ```

-> If you want to add a node including children, *end_node* must be set to *false* and an object
+&nbsp; If you want to add a node including children, *end_node* must be set to *false* and an object
->  containing the children must be passed to the method with name *children*:
+&nbsp; containing the children must be passed to the method with name *children*:

 ```javascript